How to study abroad

-- Please note: The application deadline for all exchanges is March 15 every year.
+- Please note: The application deadline for all exchanges is February 15th 2020.

 The same application form and deadline applies to studies abroad both during the fall and/or the spring semester.
 If not all exchanges are filled for the coming year, applications for the upcoming spring term are handled as they come in.